-WMA Statement on the Right of Rehabilitation of Victims of Torture
+WMA Statement on the Right to Rehabilitation for Victims of Torture

 PREAMBLE